 Access to Fast Track Data

 The rationale for restrictions on data use is based on the level of sensitivity of the data, where “sensitive data” are defined as any data from a research project that may compromise the anonymity or privacy of respondents.
 During the course of the study, the project staff has followed strict guidelines to maintain the confidentiality of the data as it is processed, and will take all appropriate steps to remove direct and indirect identifying information from shared data files.
 However, the sensitive nature of the data requires that we systematically safeguard the privacy and anonymity of respondents by establishing a contractual agreement with investigators and institutions requesting the data.
 The specific contractual conditions are set forth in the Data Use Agreement for Fast Track Project.
-Some of these conditions are described briefly in this section.

 To cover the expenses of processing requests, producing and shipping data files and documentation, and administering data use agreements, the Fast Track Data Center requests payment of a non-refundable fee in the amount of $1,105 per day.
 Further consultation with Data Center staff is available at this daily rate.

-I. Requirement of Investigators and Receiving Institutions
+1. Requirement of Investigators and Receiving Institutions

 - have a PhD or other terminal degree, and